-He is the author of The Messiah: A Comparative Study of the Enochic Son of Man and the Pauline Kyrios (London: T&T Clark, 2011) and The Struggle to Reclaim the Liturgy in the Lutheran Church: Adiaphora in Historical, Theological and Practical Perspective (Mellen: 2005), which was referred to by Bryan Spinks (Yale Institute of Sacred Music) as “a major contribution to the wider debate on liturgical theology,” and was included by Frank Senn (North American Academy of Liturgy) in a select bibliography for the article on Lutheran Worship in The Cambridge Dictionary of Christianity (2010).
+He is the author of The Messiah: A Comparative Study of the Enochic Son of Man and the Pauline Kyrios (London: T&T Clark, 2011) and The Struggle to Reclaim the Liturgy in the Lutheran Church: Adiaphora in Historical, Theological and Practical Perspective (Mellen: 2005), which was referred to by Bryan Spinks (Yale Institute of Sacred Music) as “a major contribution to the wider debate on liturgical theology,” and was included by Frank Senn (North American Academy of Liturgy) in a select bibliography for the article on Lutheran Worship in The Cambridge Dictionary of Christianity (2010), Daniel Patte, ed.

-His teaching entails reading the New Testament documents in their natural context of Second Temple Judaism and Greco-Roman culture as an essential approach for understanding the extraordinarily complex dynamics of the social, political, and religious forces that shaped the emergence of the early church as Christianity.
-His teaching also highlights early Jewish and early church views of exploitation of the economically marginalized in the context of empire, and postmodern/post-colonial appropriation of justice regarding wealth, poverty, racism, violence, endurance, and liberation.
+His teaching entails reading the New Testament documents in their natural context of Second Temple Judaisms and Greco-Roman culture as an essential approach for understanding the extraordinarily complex dynamics of the social, political, economic, and religious forces that shaped the emergence of the early church as Christianity.
+His teaching also highlights early Jewish and early church views of exploitation of the economically marginalized in the context of empire, and postmodern/post-colonial appropriations of justice regarding wealth, poverty, racism, violence, endurance, and liberation.
 His research focuses on early christology as a development of the complex social and ideological intersections of Judaism and Christianity in the first and second centuries CE.

 1) Koine Greek I & II, and Biblical Greek Exegesis

 2) Faith, Politics, and Justice in the World of Jesus